0xSh3rl0ck/0xSh3rl0ck.github.io/_posts/CTF-WriteUp/2022-07-10-Cyber Defenders - Pwned-DC.md

 # #5	Which port was assigned to man service on PC01?

-the services which is running on the pc and assigned ports to it is stored in `Windows/System32/drivers/etc/services` file. so we can open it using any text editor to find the port assigned to man services.
+The services running on the pc and assigned ports are stored in the `Windows/System32/drivers/etc/services` file.
+So we can open it using any text editor to find the port assigned to man services.

 [![8](/assets/images/CTF-WriteUp/Cyber-Defenders-Pwned_DC/8.PNG)](/assets/images/CTF-WriteUp/Cyber-Defenders-Pwned_DC/8.PNG)